-Aviator PPG offers foot launch and trike launch powered paragliding training.
-We currently train about 72 students per year, and while training time varies from student to student, it generally takes 8-15 days to go from zero to hero.
+Aviator Paramotor offers foot launch (and trike launch) paramotor training.
+We currently train nearly 300 students per year, and while training time varies from student to student, it generally takes 8-14 days to go from zero to hero.
 We work hard to ensure that students are safe and confident in their PPG skills so they can launch, maneuver and land their paramotors skillfully without assistance or challenge.
 Emphasis is placed on safety from the beginning, along with fully understanding the rules, regulations, physics & complexities of the sport.

 Our training includes many in-depth courses to learn the ins and outs of powered paraglider flying, maintenance, and ownership.
-We pride ourselves on having an extremely in-depth, industry leading syllabus!
+We pride ourselves on having an industry leading syllabus and training program.
 You will be taught the fundamentals of weather, glider design, airspace, federal regulations, motor maintenance, and many tricks of the trade that would take years to learn on your own.

-In order to offer a premium training experience, we have one scheduled class each month of the year.
+In order to offer a premium training experience, we schedule our classes in both of our rooms, to serve your needs in 14-day blocks.
 Beautiful Florida weather allows us to train year-round!
-Our program is tailored to each student’s aptitude, but always conducted in groups, as learning with others not only makes the course a heck of a lot more fun, but also maximizes the learning opportunities for each member of the class.
-Course slots are limited so as there is at least one instructor to every two students.
-We're currently booked out far in advance so we recommend you contact us as early as possible for course availability.
+Our program is tailored to each student’s aptitude but always conducted in groups, as learning with others not only makes the course a heck of a lot more fun but also maximizes the learning opportunities for each member of the class.
+Course slots are limited so as there is at least one instructor for every two students.
+We generally have training space available within 90-120 days.

-Our training syllabus uses the the USPPA PPG2 course as its foundation, but with additional elements and refinement based on over 30 years of paramotor instruction by our staff and consulting partner, Eric DuFour.
+Our training syllabus uses the USPPA PPG2 course as its foundation, but with additional elements and refinement based on over 60 years of cumulative paramotor instruction by our staff.

 By day 3 or 4, dependent upon your aptitude and weather conditions, you’ll be ready for your first solo flight!
 Subsequent days of training include numerous flights in the mornings and evenings during which you will continue to refine the skills you need to safely and enjoyably fly on your own, as well as afternoons spent refining ground handling skills and completing the classroom syllabus.